-We shall put in place reasonable adjustment arrangements for all staff and pupils with disabilities by prior to the start of each academic year, to meet their needs better and ensure that any disadvantages they experience are addressed.
-To achieve this objective the Director of Operations and the SENDCo will meet with the relevant staff and pupils in the summer term.
+We shall put in place reasonable adjustment arrangements for all staff and pupils with disabilities prior to the start of each academic year, to meet their needs better and ensure that any disadvantages they experience are addressed.
+To achieve this objective the member of the ST with direct SEND responsibilities and the SENDCo will meet with the relevant staff and pupils in the summer term.

 Train all members of staff and Governors involved in recruitment and selection on equal opportunities and non-discrimination.
 Training evaluation data will show that 100% of those attending have a good understanding of the legal requirements.
-To achieve this identify a relevant professional to work with the School.
+To achieve this, identify a relevant professional to work with the School.